 The Ginsberg Center’s mission is to advance social change for the public good by cultivating and stewarding mutually beneficial partnerships between communities and the University of Michigan.
 Recognizing that a number of students and student organizations work to create local, national, and global engaged learning opportunities, funding is available through our Community Engagement Grants.
-This series includes our mini grants, alternative breaks grants, and local impact grants.
-Each grant has a different focus, but all support community-based initiatives that promote student learning and tend to positive community impact.
+This series includes our alternative breaks grants and community engagement grants.
+Both grants have a different focus, but all support community-based initiatives that promote student learning and tend to positive community impact.

 - Alternative Breaks Grant: Funding up to $500 for student groups planning a short-term, immersive service and learning experience during a University break.
-We are no longer accepting applications for our 2017-2018 Alternative Breaks Grants.
-Please be on the lookout for Fall 2018 applications.
+Applications will be available on September 1, and can be found on MaizePages.

-- Mini Grant: Funding up to $250 for initiatives that prioritize community-identified needs.
+- Community Engagement Grant: Funding up to $300 (for small-scale initiatives) and $1500 (for large-scale iniatives) for student group and organization initiatives that prioritize community-identified needs.
 Applications will be accepted on a rolling basis until funds are depleted.
-We are no longer accepting applications for our 2017-2018 mini-grants.
-Please be on the lookout for Fall 2018 applications.
+Applications will be available on September 1, and can be found on MaizePages.

 Please contact firstname.lastname@example.org with any questions.

 The Ginsberg Center for Community Service and Learning is pleased to offer the Delta Delta Delta (DDD) Community Based Project Grant.